tkhquang/KCD2Tools/TPVToggle/README.md

 ## Known Issues and Limitations

+### Camera and View Limitations

 - Camera may clip through objects in third-person view (no collision detection)
 - Some game events or menus may temporarily be buggy in third-person view (menus, map, dialog...)
   - **Workaround**: Use the default FPV keys (M, P, I, J, N) to automatically switch to first-person view when using these features

+### Rare Camera Behavior Issue in Specific Scene

+#### Cinematic Sequence Camera Limitations

+**Specific Scenario**: During the scene where Hans carries Henry (likely a story-critical moment from the game's opening), switching between first-person and third-person views can cause unexpected camera and character model behavior.

+**Detailed Behavior**:

+- The scene uses a forced camera perspective with specific positioning
+- Switching to third-person view may rotate Henry's body incorrectly
+- Returning to first-person view might not restore the original camera positioning

+**Impact**: This issue appears to be unique to this specific scripted sequence where the character positioning is tightly controlled by the game.

+**Recommended Approach**:

+- Keep the game in first-person view during this specific scene
+- Avoid toggling camera views until the scene completes
+- If you accidentally switch views, you may need to reload the previous save
+- **Temporary Solution**: Simply rename `KCD2_TPVToggle.asi` to `KCD2_TPVToggle.bak` or remove it from your game directory

+**Note**: This behavior seems limited to this particular story moment and does not represent a widespread mod issue.

+### General Limitations

 - The third-person camera uses the game's experimental implementation and may not be perfect
 - Currently only tested with the Steam version of the game